BuckyLuis/Floorplan_Github/README.md

 * undo/redo , with multiple steps
 * removal of erased/ undone objects from Area lists

-* save rooms and tiles to xml
+* add rooms/tiles to Area Lists -- save rooms and tiles to xml
 * reconstruct in-game runtime .xml to GameObjects -- Convert GameObject, Material etc references to be String refs = used to lookup the Gameobject, Material etc
 * AssetBundles ??? .. or Resources folder ??? .. or a LevelGenController with Dictionaries ???